This post contains affiliate links and I may qualify for a commission if you use them

 Die Cast Aluminum Design

-Rich Solar Charge Controller takes temperature regulation a notch higher it comes included with a cooling fins at the back and battery temperature unit.
+Rich Solar Charge Controller takes temperature regulation a notch higher it comes included with a cooling fin at the back and a battery temperature unit.
 Just like the Rover it is easy to install and comes with an option of a Bluetooth module.

-On the downside it comes with really bad instructions filled with direct translations but if you are looking to save a dollar and not new to controllers this is a controller for you.
+On the downside, it comes with really bad instructions filled with direct translations but if you are looking to save a dollar and not new to controllers this is a controller for you.
 Don’t let the price fool it comes with a sturdy design and is built to last.
+You can get it from the Rich Solar Store and get it delivered in under 48 hrs.

 Automatically detects 12Vor 24V systems